open-quantum-safe/liboqs/README.md

 3. By default the main build result is `lib/liboqs.a`, a static library.
 If you want to build a shared/dynamic library, append [`-DBUILD_SHARED_LIBS=ON`](CONFIGURE.md#build_shared_libs) to the `cmake -GNinja ..` command above and the result will be `lib/liboqs.so|dylib|dll`.
 The public headers are located in the `include` directory.
 There are also a variety of programs built under the `tests` directory:

 	- `test_kem`: Simple test harness for key encapsulation mechanisms
-	- `test_sig`: Simple test harness for key signature schemes
+	- `test_sig`: Simple test harness for signature schemes
+	- `test_sig_stfl`: Simple test harness for stateful signature schemes
 	- `test_kem_mem`: Simple test harness for checking memory consumption of key encapsulation mechanisms
-	- `test_sig_mem`: Simple test harness for checking memory consumption of key signature schemes
+	- `test_sig_mem`: Simple test harness for checking memory consumption of signature schemes
 	- `kat_kem`: Program that generates known answer test (KAT) values for key encapsulation mechanisms using the same procedure as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
 	- `kat_sig`: Program that generates known answer test (KAT) values for signature schemes using the same procedure as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
+	- `kat_sig_stfl`: Program for checking results against submitted KAT values using `tests/test_kat.py`
 	- `speed_kem`: Benchmarking program for key encapsulation mechanisms; see `./speed_kem --help` for usage instructions
 	- `speed_sig`: Benchmarking program for signature mechanisms; see `./speed_sig --help` for usage instructions
 	- `example_kem`: Minimal runnable example showing the usage of the KEM API
 	- `example_sig`: Minimal runnable example showing the usage of the signature API
+	- `example_sig_stfl`: Minimal runnable example showing the usage of the stateful signature API
 	- `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components
 	- `test_portability`: Simple test harnesses for checking cross-CPU code portability; requires presence of `qemu`; proper operation validated only on Ubuntu